Top 10 Most Iconic Easy-to-Access Photography Spots in Banff National Park

 Ah, Banff!
 One of the most spectacular and photogenic places on Earth.
 God definitely SHOWED UP when He created the mountainous region of the Canadian Rockies, giving an extra splash of pizzaz on Banff!
 So it’s no wonder you’re here researching for a photography guide to capture the most iconic Instagrammable spots in Banff with the most minimal effort.
 And truth be told, there are definitely MANY gorgeous photo-worthy places in this national park you can reach with just a short walk from your car.

 Before we get started though, one thing to note is that not all of these locations are open year-round.
 You can keep yourself updated with opening and closure dates with Parks Canada.
-But regardless if you come in the summer or winter, these photo spots are absolutely awe-inspiring (pics below to prove it!).
+But regardless of whether you come in the summer or winter, these photo spots are absolutely awe-inspiring (pics below to prove it!).

-Note numero dos: when you visit Banff or any Canadian national park, you’ll need to purchase a park pass (which you can do here or at the park entrances) and have it shown either on the inside of your windshield or hung on your rear-view mirror.
+Note numero dos: when you visit Banff or any Canadian national park, you’ll need to purchase a parks pass (which you can do here or at the park entrances) and have it shown either on the inside of your windshield or hung on your rear-view mirror.

 One last thing!
 You see those brackets at the end of each spot’s description below?
 Yeah, those are the latitude and longitude coordinates so that you can plunk them right into Google Maps to lead you right to the spot where we’ve taken our photos!
 Happy photo spot hunting!